 Seamus Rua (Red James) woke up one night from a very deep sleep, as voices wafted up from the floor below.
 He crept down the stairs and saw half a dozen old women sitting around the fire in his kitchen, joking and laughing, one of whom was his housekeeper.
-He thought briefly back of the bedtime drink she had brought to him, which he had left untouched on his bed stand, for which he was happy to have skipped for the first ever time.
+He thought briefly back of the bedtime drink she had brought to him, which he had left untouched on his bed stand, for which he was happy to have skipped for the first-ever time.

 They were passing around a jug of his whiskey one noticed it was empty.
 She stood up and cried out “It is time to go, my sisters!”
 She placed a red cap upon her head, grabbed a bundle of yarrow, and changed “By yarrow and rue, and my red cap, too, away and hie over to England!”

 Before the last word was out of her mouth, she flew and disappeared up the chimney.
-The other women copied this action and, as they all started away, Seamus leapt out and grabbed his housekeeper.
+The other women copied this action and, as they all started away, Seamus leaped out and grabbed his housekeeper.
 He took the yarrow and red cap away from her.
 “If you don’t mind, I will take this for myself.
 By yarrow and rue, and my red cap, too, away and hie over to England!”

 The moment the words were out of his mouth, he shot up through the fireplace.
 He flew over the Wicklow hills, across the Irish Sea, skimmed the Welsh mountains, and sped headlong over the ramparts of a large castle.
-He went through an open door, down many flights of stairs, and was bracing himself for impact as he neared a stout door, not even breathing a sigh of relief as he flew through the key hole, unharmed, finding himself in the kitchen cellar.
+He went through an open door, down many flights of stairs, and was bracing himself for impact as he neared a stout door, not even breathing a sigh of relief as he flew through the keyhole, unharmed, finding himself in the kitchen cellar.

 Groggy and confused from the ride, he found himself astride a stillion (a cradle for beer vats).
 Lights were flashing around him, and he didn’t even notice his hand held a tumbler of wine before he started drinking it, joining the old women who had flew in before him.
 They were laughing as loud and lustily as they had in his own kitchen.

-He attempted to keep up with their drinking, but was soon left under the table.
-He woke to rough hands pulling him up, dragging him up the stairs, and then slamming him down in front of the Lord of the castle.
+He attempted to keep up with their drinking but was soon left under the table.
+He woke to rough hands pulling him up, dragging him up the stairs and then slamming him down in front of the Lord of the castle.
 The sheriff was called and Seamus was taken to jail.
 Found guilty in no time at all, he was roundly ridiculed for the story he told of how he had turned up in the cellar.

-A gallows was prepared and soon he was in a cart, the horse taking him to his final destination.
+The gallows were prepared and soon he was in a cart, the horse taking him to his final destination.
 He had a sign on his back that told everyone he had been draining the casks of the Lord's estate every night for the past month, to the jeers of the throng who had come to watch him twist in the wind.
 Evidently his housekeeper and her fellow witches had been doing nightly visitations for some time, quaffing quite heartily!

-Recognizing his birth language, Irish, term for red cap, Seamus smiled and nodded a thank you.
+Recognizing his birth language, Irish, the term for red cap, Seamus smiled and nodded a thank you.
 He turned to the lord and humbly asked.
 “My Lord, I would very much like to die with my red cap on, which should still be in your cellar.”
 The aristocrat relented and sent a servant to get the article of clothing.
-In a matter of minutes it was handed back to James, whereupon he put on his head and looked out at the crowd as he was marched up onto the gallows.
+In a matter of minutes, it was handed back to James, whereupon he put on his head and looked out at the crowd as he was marched up onto the gallows.

 “My good people please take my plight as a warning...
 By yarrow and rue, and my red cap, too, away and hie my way back home!”